danielah05/mwl2bin/readme.md

 after that, just drag the mwl file onto the python script and a new folder should appear called "lvl", this folder should have the two bin files.

 just copy the "lvl" folder into the main directoy of the dissasembly and compile the rom.
+### what is currently not supported?
+from what i can currently tell, changing the background tiles, everything else like swapping gfx, music, palettes etc is supported.
 ### my game is crashing after importing the level, what does that mean?
 here are a few things to check for: